filik19/mod-for-rozok/README.md

 # Mod For Rožok
 Minecraft Mod for my friend from Slovakia
 ## WHAT I ADDED:
-- Rožok
+- Brambora
 - Vegeta
-- Rožok Block
+- Brambora Block
 - Ajo Entity

 Pls not hate plspls